 URL, etc.) and extensible through Atomic Schema, which means that you can define your own Classes, Properties and Datatypes.

-Atomic Data has a standard for synchronizing data by communicating state changes, called Atomic Mutations.
+Atomic Data has a standard for synchronizing data by communicating state changes, called Atomic Commits.

 You can use parts of Atomic Data separately, but the standard is designed as a full, integrated data management package that makes it easier to create, share and use structured data on the web.